Miguel-Barroso/rbpi3-surveillance/dev-diary.md

 # 2025-07-04 RBPi3 Surveillance Setup

 ## Background
 I had an old Raspberry Pi 3 B and a Logitech C920 USB webcam lying around, and wanted a cheap headless surveillance solution.
-Unfortunately, the Pi 3’s single USB-OTG bus (which it shares between the four USB ports and Ethernet/Wi-Fi) chokes when you try to push a high-bitrate H.264 or MJPEG RTSP stream in real time — even at modest resolutions like 320 × 240@10 fps the kernel logs would show `dwc2_hc_halt() channel can’t be halted` and the camera would disconnect entirely.
+Unfortunately, the Pi 3’s single USB-OTG bus (which it shares between the four USB ports and Ethernet/Wi-Fi) chokes when you try to push a high-bitrate H.264 or MJPEG RTSP stream in real time — even at modest resolutions like 320 × 240@10 fps the kernel logs would show `dwc2_hc_halt() channel can’t be halted` and the camera would disconnect entirely (see ```sudo dmseg -w```).

 Watching the same device locally under Raspbian (via VLC’s “Capture Device”) worked fine in full-HD, so I realized that continuous streaming was the problem.
 Instead, I needed to: